AnyLog-co/documentation/queries and info requests.md

 --------------         ------------------
 type                   info
-dbms                   [the logical database name] details                info dbms [the logical database name] tables
+dbms                   [the logical database name] details                get tables for dbms [the logical database name]
 </pre>

 To retrieve columns info of a particular table: